 Another notable thing is that Manson is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Manson’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-As is often the case in a small town, Manson doesn't have a public transportation system that people use for their commute.
+Manson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Manson citizens is very high relative to the national average among all cities (21.84%): 37.08% of adults in Manson have a bachelor's degree or even advanced degree.
+The population of Manson is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.08% of adults in Manson have a bachelor's degree or even advanced degree.

 The per capita income in Manson in 2022 was $42,790, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $171,160 for a family of four.
 However, Manson contains both very wealthy and poor people as well.